 - Using tables, columns, or graphics that confuse the parser

-- Spelling out abbreviations differently from the job posting (e.g. "Search Engine Optimisation" vs "SEO")
+- Spelling out abbreviations differently from the job posting

-How to beat ATS without gaming the system
+How to beat ATS the right way

 The best approach isn't to trick the ATS — it's to genuinely tailor your resume to match each role.
-Read the job description carefully.
-Note the specific language, skills, and requirements they use.
-Mirror that language in your resume, naturally and honestly.
+Read the job description carefully, note the specific language and skills, and mirror that language naturally in your resume.
+Use standard section headings and stick to simple formatting.

 Try it free →